asyml/forte/docs/data_pack.md

 # DataPack Tutorial

 ## Get primitive data
-`DataPack.get_data()` is commonly used to retrieve primitive data from a datapack.
-User can request data of a certain `Annotation` type (currently supporting `Annotation` and `AudioAnnotation`) by setting parameter `context_type`.
-User can also request data for certain data fields.
+`DataPack.get_data()` is commonly used to retrieve primitive data from a `DataPack`.
+User can request particular data fields within the range of a particular `Annotation` or `AudioAnnotation` type.
+User request particular data fields by setting `request` and the search range by setting `context_type`.

+In forte, each annotation has a range which includes begin and end of annotation-specific data of that particular annotation.
+For `Annotation` type, range means the begin index and end index of characters under `Annotation` type in the `text` payload of the `DataPack`.
+For `AudioAnnotation` type, range means the begin index and end index of sound sample under `AudioAnnotation` type in the `audio` payload of the `DataPack`.
+For an `Token` instance which is a subtype of `Annotation`, its annotation-specific data is `text` and therefore range means the begin and end of characters of that `Token` instance.
+For an `Recording` instance which is a subtype of `AudioAnnotation`, its annotation-specific data is `audio` and there range means the begin and end index of that `Recording` instance.

 For example, if User wants to get primitive data of `AudioAnnotation` from a `DataPack` instance `pack`.
 User can call the function like the code blow.
 It returns a generator that User can iterate over.
 `AudioAnnotation` is passed into the method as parameter `context_type`.